Table of Contents

 The urination is often painless.
 Pain during urination with gross hematuria should arouse suspicion of acute hemorrhagic cystitis.
 Complications related to GN might cause symptoms and signs ranging from dyspnea to altered mental status.

 Fluid retention may lead to some peripheral edema, but it may not be pitting.
 In acute GN, the skin may show the characteristic rash of HSP, which may initially not be overt.
-It may be restricted to feet or buttocks.
+It may be restricted to the feet or buttocks.
 Joint involvement occurs in some multisystem disorders with acute GN.

 Glomerulonephritis is manifested in the following spectrum of symptoms: